jpanikulam/experiments/robotics_styleguide.md

 * If you're project is about to use Euler angles in a critical place because it's hard to get liegroups right, seriously, email me and I'll help you.

+# Deep Learning
+* A good DL model looks like the code you would have hand-written, making the heuristics optimizable
+* The miracle of inverse-optimal-control is that you don't need to have a differentiable optimizer to learn a cost function
+* Unit test learning code.
+Do not make exceptions.
+* Structure model-building code carefully.
+Treat training as a form of compilation.
+* Data is *one form* of source code, but you also have *actual source code*, and you have to make it good
+* Make sure that you have a one-click way to regenerate any model that you've run on the robot
+    * Don't wait until you need this capability to get it

 # Debugging
 * Visualize everything in 3D.